GrabowskiBartlomiej/Currency-Calculator/README.md

 Functionalities:

-* loading currencies from NBP API and saving as objects in SQL DB on startup,
+* loading currencies from NBP API and saving as objects in SQL DB on startup and with @Schedule i reload new currencies every day at 1pm
 * REST:
     * returning list of all currency objects
     * returning calculation object and saving it in DB